 If you have received an injury because someone a healthcare professional couldn’t do their job properly, get in touch with our team of medical negligence solicitors in Bristol.
-It doesn’t matter whether the negligence resulted from genuine error, institutional failings or simple ineptitude, there is no reason you should be penalised financially on top of suffering physically.
+It doesn’t matter whether the negligence resulted from the genuine error, institutional failings or simple ineptitude, there is no reason you should be penalised financially on top of suffering physically.

 The Medical Negligence Experts handle all types of medical negligence claims, including those made against both NHS and private practices.
-We work hard to ensure you obtain the maximum compensation for negligence that you deserve, giving you the financial means you need to make the best possible recovery and move on from your injury.
+We work hard to ensure you obtain the maximum compensation for the negligence that you deserve, giving you the financial means you need to make the best possible recovery and move on from your injury.

 If you believe your injury could have been avoided, contact The Medical Negligence Experts today.

 Every day, millions of people around the UK will put their faith in a medical professional to improve their health in some way.
-They might see their GP about concerning symptoms, collect a prescription, have a dental check up, or be taken by ambulance to Accident and Emergency with a life-threatening condition.
+They might see their GP about concerning symptoms, collect a prescription, have a dental check-up, or be taken by ambulance to Accident and Emergency with a life-threatening condition.
 Most of these patients will receive excellent care.